 No serious insect or disease problems.
 Potential disease problems include stem canker, leaf spots, fusarium, verticillium wilt, botrytis, anthracnose and root rots.
 Potential insect pests include aphids, scale, borers and root weevils.
 Mites may be troublesome.
 Foliage tends to leaf out early in spring and is subject to damage from late spring frosts.
 Chlorosis may occur in high pH soils.

-Japanese maples are generally grown for their attractive foliage and shape.
-Specimen/accent or group around the home, yard, patio, border periphery or rock garden.
-Good sun-dappled small understory tree or shrub.
-Broad-rounded form can be showcased by planting this cultivar near a pond or water garden.
-Can be effective in large containers.
+Dissected forms of Japanese maples are generally grown for their attractive foliage and low-spreading shape.
+Specimen/accent or group around the home or yard or patio or periphery of the border or rock garden.
+Good sun-dappled understory plant.
+Dissected foliage and cascading form can be showcased by planting his cultivar near a pond or water garden.
+Smaller plants can be effective in containers.